aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    The etcd machine doesn't show the Kubernetes version because it doesn't run the kubelet service.

-1. Check the management/standalone cluster CRD:
+1. Check the initial cluster's CRD:

-   To ensure you are looking at the management/standalone cluster, list the CRD to see that the name of its management cluster is itself:
+   To ensure you are looking at the initial cluster, list the CRD to see that the name of its management cluster is itself:

    ```bash
    kubectl get clusters mgmt -o yaml